-You can configure the date format in IEG forms by setting the REACT\APP\DATE\FORMAT environment variable.
+You can configure the date format in IEG forms by setting the REACT_APP_DATE_FORMAT environment variable.

-By default, the date format is MM/DD/YYYY if you do not set a value for the REACT\APP\DATE\FORMAT environment variable.
+By default, the date format is MM/DD/YYYY if you do not set a value for the REACT_APP_DATE_FORMAT environment variable.
+If you set an invalid value, the default date format is used.